 Welcome to all new teachers at LSE.
-I hope you will enjoy the challenges and stimulation of working with some of the most capable social science students internationally, and that you will find the School to be supportive of you in this important role.
+I hope you will enjoy the challenges and stimulation of working with our diverse international social science student community, and that you will find the School to be supportive of you in this important role.
 You join a team of some 900 full-time-equivalent academics at LSE.

-If this is your first experience of
+Whether or not this is your first experience of teaching and